learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ## Preprocessing with PCA

-Now, it's time to perform some dimensionality reduction with PCA!
+Now it's time to perform some dimensionality reduction with PCA!
 To start, you can simply pick an arbitrary number of components.
-Later, you could compare the performance of a varying number of components.
+Later, you can compare the performance of a varying number of components.

 Note that to avoid information leakage from the test set, PCA should only be fit on the training data.